game-difficulty/2048EndgameTablebase/src/help.md

    - **4442f-2048**
    - **free11w-512**

-Ensure these tables can be properly loaded in the **Practise** before running the AI.
+Ensure these tables can be properly loaded in the **Practice** before running the AI.
 As these tables require significant disk space, to minimize storage usage, it is recommended to:
    - Set a higher **success rate threshold (Remove boards with a success rate below)** for the first three tables.
 The program allows modifying this parameter during computation to apply different thresholds for different endgame stages.
    - Delete files numbered after half of the target value.
 For example, delete files from `free11w_2048_1024b` to `free11w_2048_1049b`.
    - Enable advanced algorithm.